 Refreshments are available for both owners and puppies.

 Puppies learn a lot when they play.
 We provide a safe place for them to socialise and have a positive encounter with other pups.
 They also get to meet men, women and children, while experiencing a variety of new sights, sounds and smells.

-A visit to the Vet can be a scary experience for a young pup, but the party gives them a positive association with the practice because they’ve had fun there!
+A visit to the Vet can be a scary experience for a young pup, the party gives them a positive association with the practice because they’ve had fun there!
 The party lasts just over an hour and costs £10 per puppy.
-Each pup receives a goodie bag at the end which includes a sounds of life CD, toys, information leaflets on various topics and a socialisation chart to help you get your puppy off to the best start.
+Each pup receives a goodie bag at the end which includes a socialisation chart to help you get your puppy off to the best start.

 After the party, you can make appointments to attend our free nurse clinics, where you can have your puppy weighed, ask questions, have a chat about any concerns you may have and purchase your puppy’s flea and worm treatment.